Share the Gospel

 Personal evangelism is not something you will ever completely master.
 Yet stepping into God’s story to reach the world is one of the greatest adventures you could ever have.

 God could use anything and anyone to share His message.
-He wants to use you.
-As you continue looking for new ways to grow, ask for feedback from people you respect, and trust God in the process.
+But He invites us to partner with Him.
+As you continue looking for new ways to grow, ask for feedback from people you respect and trust God in the process.

 Right before Jesus ascended to heaven, He told His disciples, “Surely I am with you always, to the very end of the age” (Matthew 28:20, NIV).